ontio/ontology/README.md

 * `node`: the node program
 * `nodectl`: command line tool for node control

-Follow the precedures in Depolyment section to give them a shot!
+Follow the precedures in Deployment section to give them a shot!

-# Depolyment
+# Deployment

 To run DNA node regularly, at least 4 nodes are necessary.
 We provides two ways to deploy the 4 nodes on:

 * multi-hosts
 * single-host

-## Configurations for multi-hosts depolyment
+## Configurations for multi-hosts deployment

 We can do a quick multi-hosts deployment by changing default configuration file `config/config.json`.
 Change the IP address in `SeedList` section to the seed node's IP address, then copy the changed file to hosts that you will run on.